Ben Stevenson (water polo): 2014 Sophomore

 On September 6 and 7 at the Triton Invitational, in wins over Claremont-Mudd-Scripps and Air Force, Stevenson set and tied a then career-high by scoring four goals in a single game.
 On September 20 at the Kap7 NorCal Classic, in a win over number 11 ranked UC Davis, he registered his first five-goal game.
 On September 14 against number 10 ranked UC Davis and October 3 against number three ranked Cal, he registered additional four-goal games.
 On September 26 and 27 at the Aggie Shootout, against Cal Baptist and Cal Lutheran, he also turned in hat tricks as well as another on November 8 against number one ranked UCLA.
 On October 7, in an 8–7 overtime win over number six ranked UC Santa Barbara, he scored the game-winner.
 In 26 games, Stevenson led the team with 54 goals, averaging 2.08 goals per game.
 He scored a goal in every game except for two and also had 16 multi-goal games.
 He was named to both the MPSF and ACWPC All-Academic teams.
 After the season, he was named an All-American and was also named Honorable Mention All-MPSF.
 Over the summer from June 4 to 8 in California, in a four-game series against the Serbian National Team, Stevenson participated with the US Men's National Team.

 2015 Junior

-On September 12 against Iona, October 4 against number seven ranked UC Santa Barbara, October 10 against number four ranked California, and October 17 against number seven ranked UC Irvine, Stevenson tallied four four games where he scored at least four goals.
+On September 12 against Iona, October 4 against number seven ranked UC Santa Barbara, October 10 against number four ranked California, and October 17 against number seven ranked UC Irvine, Stevenson tallied four games where he scored at least four goals.
 He would add eight other hat tricks on the season.
 On October 11 against number six ranked UC Santa Barbara, Stevenson scored three goals with three assists.
 Defensively, Stevenson recorded 36 steals.
 In 28 games, Stevenson scored a team-leading 58 goals and also had 31 assists.
 He finished sixth in MPSF with 2.07 goals per game.
 He scored in every game except for four and also had 18 multi-goal games.
 For his performance, he was named ACWPC Second Team All-American, Second Team All-MPSF, and was also named to the MPSF All-Academic Team.